scepter914/mmcarrot/tools/rerun_visualization/README.md

 [Rerun](https://github.com/rerun-io/rerun) is implemented by Rust.
 Native language of library is ideal to implement because it can be mature supports.
-I faced some cases like "its function is only supported by C++, not for python API".
+For example, I faced some cases like "its function is only supported by C++, not for python API".
 In addition, I'm also an user of Rust and strongly support [this blog](https://rerun.io/blog/why-rust), so implementing this tool by Rust is another choice for me.

 However, (unfortunately for Rust users) when we use eco system of machine learning like MMLab libraries, of course it is a reasonable choice to use python.